 7. An Overwhelming Shadow of Despair

-The most alarming symptom of SAD is an intense feeling of hopelessness.
-It’s not just a fleeting thought; it’s an overarching sentiment that drowns out logic and proportion.
-Every minor or significant setback feels insurmountable, and a constant cloud of pessimism refuses to lift, even when external circumstances aren’t bleak.
+The most alarming signal of SAD is an intense sense of hopelessness.
+It’s not just a passing thought, it’s overdose that overtakes logic and proportion.
+Every little or big obstacle feels unconquerable, and a blanket of negativity just won’t come off, even if things aren’t terrible.

 Conclusion